dbrattli/Fable.Reaction/docs/fable.elmish/index.rst

 ..
-Reaction documentation master file, created by sphinx-quickstart on Sun Apr 14 23:22:54 2019.
+Fable Elmish Reaction documentation master file, created by sphinx-quickstart on Sun Apr 14 23:22:54 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.